 🛡 Drafting Defenders 🛡

 Now when to start drafting defenders… that’s the big question for Fantasy EPL!
-Last season there were huge defender hauls, with the likes of Alexander-Arnold, Cancelo and Robertson taking leagues by storm at certain points of the season!!
+Last season there were huge defender hauls, with the likes of Alexander-Arnold, Trippier and James taking leagues by storm at certain points of the season!!
 We would recommend picking up one of the elite defenders in the third round if you’re able to.
-James, Chilwell or Digne are going to be worth it, based on their high average scores per game last season.
+James, Shaw or maybe even Porro are going to be worth it, based on their high average scores per game last season.
 They could even be drafted in the second round in larger leagues!
 Don’t be afraid to go early on a defender on Fantrax.
 Especially a wing-back who will be fixture-proof due to key passes or successful crosses!
 Trippier was a revelation last season, and should be considered a first round draft pick this year, alongside Trent.

 🤚 Drafting Goalkeepers ✋